 Book Work Time Into Your Schedule And Never Move It

 Have you ever sat down at 4 pm and got excited to see people leave so you can finally get your work done?
 I remember that feeling, especially during the holiday break time.
-Clearly this is not a healthy approach, so we need to plan work time into our schedule.
+Clearly, this is not a healthy approach, so we need to plan work time into our schedule.
 Make sure you have two, 3-4 hour uninterrupted work periods a week.
-You should NEVER delete them or move them to a following week.
+You should NEVER delete them or move them to the following week.
 Also, allow yourself 30 minutes in between meetings to prep and follow-up as needed.

 Post A “Do Not Disturb” Sign

 During your work times, you shouldn’t be bothered, so set snooze on Slack and place a sign at your desk signifying that you are unavailable right now.
 After all, if developers need focused time, don’t you deserve it too?
 If people aren’t respecting the barrier (including your boss), work from home for a day or hit a local coffee shop.

 Next we need to look at the boundary lines between work and our personal life.
 This can be hard to accomplish when we work in an industry that demands long hours and expects (if not demands) 24 hour access to our time.
 We want to be available to our team and clients when they need us but the truth is, we end up creating expectations.
 We send a message that we are available to help at any time.
 The good news is, we can always reset relationships and draw new lines.

 While there are many distinct lines we can create, there are a couple you can get started with.